shivannis/xandr-docs-public/xandr-docs/articles/monetize/optimization-buying-strategies.md

 ---
 title: Optimization Buying Strategies
-Description: The articles explains Optimization of Buying Strategies in case of legacy line items. ms.date: 10/28/2023
+description: The articles explains Optimization of Buying Strategies in case of legacy line items. ms.date: 10/28/2023
 ---